 - Doorbell monitoring systems and other smart technologies to increase a sense of controlling one’s environment

-As you can see, no matter what chronic illness or condition is impacting your life, there are design elements that can be used to minimize its negative effects and make your living space easier to navigate.
+As you can see, no matter what chronic illness is impacting your life, there are design elements that can be used to minimize its negative effects and make your living space easier to navigate.

 We know the idea of renovating a home can sound frightening and exhausting, though, which is where we come in.
 The CAPS-certified team at Live in Place Designs has helped countless others to improve their space so that they can continue to live at home, and we can use our knowledge and experience to aid you as well.